Department of Health

 Grant scope

-Grants will support costs associated with attracting workers, relocating and settling in rural and regional areas.
+Grants can be used flexibly by both services to support attraction costs and by workers relocating and settling in rural and regional areas.
 Services will negotiate with recruits regarding expenses they will be able to claim.
-Grants will be flexible to support costs such as accommodation, relocation, childcare, school fees and vehicle costs for new workers.
+Grants can be used to support costs such as accommodation, professional development, relocation, childcare, school fees and vehicle costs for new workers.

 Grant administration

-Grants will be administered by Rural Agency Workforce Victoria (RWAV).
+Grants are administered by Rural Agency Workforce Victoria (RWAV).
 Further information and grant application forms are available from the RWAV websiteExternal Link .

 Grant guidelines